apollographql/apollo-link/packages/apollo-link-http/README.md

 graphql-tools, or as a standalone client.

 The http link is a terminating link that fetches GraphQL results from a GraphQL endpoint over an http connection.
-The http link support both POST and GET requests with the ability change the http options on a per query basis.
+The http link supports both POST and GET requests with the ability change the http options on a per query basis.
 This can be used for authentication, persisted queries, dynamic uris, and other granular updates.